jajokine/Collaborative-Filtering-via-Gaussian-Mixtures/README.md

       - test_comlete.txt : Complete test dataset for testing code (20 by 5 matrix with 100 entries).

       - test_solutions.txt : Solutions for test dataset for testing code.

+**ACCESSING CODE**

+The file main.py runs the code with the help of the three modules that contain the different models - kmeans.py, naive_em.py and em.py, as well as the file common.py that contains the main framework that is used by all the models.
+The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command pip install -r requirements.txt.